Abu Ghosh: Benedictine St Mary of the Resurrection Abbey

 The Crusader church at the historical entrance to the village, now at the centre of the Benedictine Monastery, is one of the best preserved Crusader remains in the country.
 The Hospitallers had built this late Romanesque/early Gothic church in 1140 and it was partially destroyed in 1187.
 It was acquired by the French government in 1899 and placed under guardianship of the French Benedictine Fathers.
 Since 1956, it has been run by the Lazarist Fathers.
 Today a double community of nuns and brothers continue the worship in the church and offer hospitality, reflecting the ancient story of the couple on the Jerusalem–Emmaus road.
 Edward Robinson (1838) described it as "obviously from the time of the crusades, and [...] more perfectly preserved than any other ancient church in Palestine."
 Excavations carried out in 1944 confirm that the Crusaders identified the site as the biblical Emmaus.
 The church is now known as both Church of the Resurrection and Emmaus of the Crusaders.

 Church of Notre Dame

 The Church of Notre Dame de l'Arche d'Alliance (Our Lady of the Ark of the Covenant Church), built in 1924, is said to occupy the site of the house of Abinadab, where the Ark of the Covenant rested for twenty years until King David took it to Jerusalem.
 It is built on the site of a fifth-century Byzantine church, from which a 5th-century mosaic floor was preserved.
 The church is recognizable by the roof-top statue of Mary carrying the infant Jesus in her arms.

 Abu Ghosh mosques

-Abu Ghosh's historic mosque is in the town center.
+Abu Ghosh's historic mosque is in the town center, near the Crusader church, and is dedicated to Uzair-biblical Ezra (Quran 9:30).
 The new Akhmad Kadyrov Mosque, completed in 2014, is the largest mosque in Israel and was built with money donated by the Chechen government.